 As professional counselors, we educate and serve students to develop and achieve their academic, career and personal goals.
 We offer integral support to the campus mission through expertise in student/human development.
 We provide early intervention and response to complex student and campus needs.

 What we offer

-Everett Communtiy College Counseling & Studetn Success (CSS) offers appointments for currently enrolled students or returning students with professional counselors for Career Counseling, Academic/Educational Counseling, Advising, and free shrot-term counseling.
-As well as referral to community resoruces, to help students adjust to, cope with, and succeed in college.
+Everett Communtiy College Counseling & Student Success (CSS) offers appointments for currently enrolled students or returning students with professional counselors for Career Counseling, Academic/Educational Counseling, Advising, and free short-term counseling, as well as referral to community resources to help students adjust to, cope with, and succeed in college.

 CSS counselors are experienced and trained professionals that provide short-term holistic counseling.
-Counselors also teach Human Devlelopment courses on broad range of topics including: Career & Life Planning, Stress Mangament, Overcoming Math Anxiety, and Human Relations in the Workplace.
+Counselors also teach Human Development courses on broad range of topics including: Career and Life Planning, Stress Management, Overcoming Math Anxiety, and Human Relations in the Workplace.

 All CSS counselors are Washington State Licensed Mental Health Counselors.
 Sessions are confidential with the following exceptions: Personal files are released from this office only with your consent or under certain circumstances outlined in the RCW 18.19.180, Washington State's legislation governing confidential communications.

 Counselors primarily advise undecided students and students majoring in Human Services.
 They also provide general transfer advising and informal transcirpt evaluation.
 If you know which degree you are obtaining, you may look up your faculty advisor to contact them directly.

 Career Counseling & Assessment

 Career counseling is available on an individual or group basis.
 Workshops and Human Development courses to help you clarify your goals, learn the career-planning process, interpret assessment results, and learn career research, decision-making, and job search skills.